relativitydev/file-migration-cli/README.md

 ### Synchronizing a source instance with a local database

-Before performing a migration, you must build local databases that store the metadata for the native files in the source instance.
+Before performing a migration, you must build local databases that store the information for the native files in the source instance.
 The File Migration CLI builds these databases when you run a sync job for the first time.
 When you run subsequent jobs, the synch command updates your local databases with any changes made to the files in the source instance and continues to persist this information.
 For more information, see [Data flow overview](#data-flow-overview).

 Use the following steps to synchronize your data: